 , Cloud Composer schedules the workflow

-to start immediately after the DAG uploads.
+to start immediately after the DAG is uploaded to the environment's bucket.

 Airflow 2